NeffIsBack/wsuks/README.md

 - The Windows Server Update Service (WSUS) must be configured using HTTP

 Result:
-- After successful execution a user with the format user[0-9]{5} (e.g. user12345) and a random password will be created and added to the local admin group
+- After successful execution the user provided will be added to the local admin group.
+If no user was specified a user with the format user[0-9]{5} (e.g. user12345) and a random password will be created

 ## Installation
 Using pipx: